 - 2 drops Ravensara (Ravensara aromatica) essential oil

 How to make: Click here for a FREE class on Aromatic Spritzers!
 Combine the oils into a 1 ounce spray bottle (preferably glass).
 Affix the spray top and gently shake the bottle to combine the oils.
 Optionally, allow the oils to sit together for 24 hours.
 Add distilled water to fill the bottle.
 Apply a label (i.e., name, ingredients, date) and remember to shake before using to disperse the essential oils.

 Are you looking for an alternative to the usual stick and baking soda type deodorant?
 Check out the recipe in this blog post which features Juniper berry essential oil.

 Honey-Oat Detox Scrub

 Revive dull skin and move sluggishness in the lymph and fascia (cellulite) with this invigorating scrub.
 These base ingredients are readily available, waiting for you to combine them into a soothing, detoxing and lymph moving experience.
-(Read more about making your own scrubs!)
+(Learn how to make your own scrub!)